darksylinc/context_translate/README.md

 I don't know.
 But we use the OpenAI API endpoints so in theory it should work.

 Just point `--endpoint https://api.openai.com/v1/chat/completions` and set the proper API KEY.
-We are not responsible if hit rate limits or burns your credits.
+We are not responsible if you hit rate limits or it burns your credits.

 ## Does it have "technical" errors?